Forrest-1408/My-DevOps-12/devops/hands-on/Jenkins/Session-3b-Deployment/README.md

 - Select `Free Style Project`

-- For Description : `This Job will deploy a Java-Tomcat-Sample to the staging environment.`
+- For Description : `This job deploys the java-tomcat-sample-main app to the staging environment.`

 - At `General Tab`, select Discard old builds, `Strategy` is `Log Rotation`, and for `Days to keep builds` enter `5` and `Max # of builds to keep` enter `3`.